 Table of Contents

-One of the most intimidating questions faced by foreign companies that are interested in investing in China is to choose an appropriate status for their company.
-The choices lie between establishing an RO i.e., Representative Office, or WFOE i.e. Wholly Foreign-Owned Enterprise, or using the services of a PEO.
+One of the trickier questions faced by foreign companies that are interested in investing in China is to choose the appropriate corporate vehicle to carry out business in China.
+Foreigners can choose between establishing an RO (Representative Office), or a WFOE (Wholly Foreign-Owned Enterprise), or using the services of a PEO (Professional Employment Organization).

 In line with this topic, this article shares: